Pazopanib Hydrochloride in Treating Patients With Metastatic Kidney Cancer Who Have No Evidence of Disease After Surgery

 - Antidepressants: nefazodone

-- Patient must not have history of hemoptysis in excess of 2.5 mL (1/2 teaspoon) within 8 weeks prior to randomization
+- History of hemoptysis in excess of 2.5 mL (1/2 teaspoon) within 8 weeks prior to randomization

-- Patient must not be taking drugs known to prolong the QTc interval; such drugs should be discontinued at least 5 half-lives prior to randomization
+- Taking drugs known to prolong the QTc interval; such drugs should be discontinued at least 5 half-lives prior to randomization

-- Patients must not have any history of other cancer within 3 years from time of randomization with the exception of basal cell skin cancer, squamous cell skin cancer,in situ cervical cancer, ductal or lobular carcinoma in situ of the breast, or resected non-invasive (Ta) urothelial carcinoma
+- History of other cancer within 3 years from time of randomization with the exception of basal cell skin cancer, squamous cell skin cancer, in situ cervical cancer, ductal or lobular carcinoma in situ of the breast, or resected non-invasive (Ta) urothelial carcinoma

 - UC San Diego Moores Cancer Center